triflicacid/fabric-logic-mod/README.md

 - Output
   - Given a signal, displays its signal strength

+- Pulse Emitter
+  - Upon receiving a signal from behind, generates a pulse of a given duration.
+  - Pulse duration may be incremented by right-clicking with an advanced wrench (shift to decrement).

 - Random Signal Generator
   - If powered from behind, it will generate and output a new number.
 This will happen every 2 ticks whiles powered.